Devang-25/codeRiddles/README.md

 ***

-This repo contains some solutions, to some of the programming riddles/problems i've come across during last few months..
+This repo contains some solutions, to some of the programming riddles/problems I've come across during last few months..

-> **SPOILER ALERT: websites like hackerRank, SPOJ, Project Euler, etc.. are included!**
+> **SPOILER ALERT: solutions to websites like hackerRank, SPOJ, Project Euler, etc.. are included!**

 ***